Team-Based Learning (TBL)

 Over the past 20 years or so there has been a shift in how college students are taught.
 This change has occurred as we gained a better understanding of how people learn and what improves the retention of what they learned.
-As a result, more faculty members are moving away from traditional lectures and incorporating active learning as part of their teaching.
+As a result, more faculty members are moving away from the sole use of traditional lectures and are incorporating active learning as part of their teaching.
 This active learning may include intermittent question and answer periods, writing exercises, or other activities that engage students in the classroom as they learn the course material.

 The Appeal of TBL

 Being a successful pharmacist involves more than knowing a lot about drug therapy.
 While medication therapy knowledge is essential, equally important is the ability to think critically and solve problems.
 Since it is impossible for a single person to learn every possible nuance of medication therapy management in pharmacy school, the ability to take core knowledge and apply this knowledge to new situations is what will differentiate our graduates as exceptional pharmacists.
 This is where TBL shines.

 Students in our Pharm.D. program will be learning the foundational sciences and drug therapy management skills while developing critical thinking and problem solving skills.